deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 > *BRIANNA*
 >
-> I'm so sorry about what happene...
+> I'm so sorry about what happen...

 > *MARJORIE*
 >